toshiouchi/CTCMask/README.md

 Image captioning program with CTC + Mask-Predict.

-We carried out a machine learning and inference with CTC amd Mask-Predict image captioning.
+We carried out a machine learning and inference with CTC and Mask-Predict image captioning.

 ## Dataset